zero1limited/mkdocs-extension-guides/docs/magento-extensions/index.md

 We have been developing Magento Extensions since 2008 and had some of the most popular extensions for Magento 1 available on the Connect Marketplace.
 We are now developing many more extensions for Magento 2 all of which will have full compatibility for Hyvä.

-## Installing our extensions using Composer - Recommended
+## Installion using Composer - Recommended

 Install the necessary Composer Keys, instructions are provided here https://extensions.zero1.co.uk/packages/ when you have purchased your extensions